|Position:||Director of Sports Medicine|

-Dr. Eric McCarty is in his ninth year working with the CU athletic program, joining the sports medicine team in July 2003.
+Dr. Eric McCarty is in his 13th year working with the CU athletic program, joining the sports medicine team in July 2003.
 But he’s certainly no stranger to the University or to Boulder.

 He returned to CU from Vanderbilt University, where he was an orthopedic surgeon, assistant professor and team physician for the Commodores’ athletic teams for four years.

 McCarty is the head team physician for both the University of Colorado and University of Denver athletic programs.
 As a board-certified orthopedic surgeon his specialized practice involves the care of collegiate athletes as well as recreational and highly competitive athletes from the community.
 A large part of his practice is the sports medicine care of high school athletes in the state of Colorado.

 He graduated in 1988 from CU with a degree in kinesiology and a 3.75 grade point average.
 A four-time Academic All-Big Eight team member, the first in school history to be honored four times, he was an Academic All-American his senior year, when he reached the finalist stage for the Rhodes Scholarship.
 On the field, he earned first-team All-Big Eight honors as a senior, when he led the Buffaloes with 148 tackles, the fourth highest total at the time in team history.
 He had 237 career tackles in two years on defense, after moving over from offense where he played fullback (503 career rushing yards), and earned four letters.